manoharreddyporeddy/math-advanced-data-structures-and-algorithms/BIT_fenwick_tree_explanation.md

 Logic for Point & Range update
 =====
+If you liked, click the Star above, so it will help others too.
 NOTE: This is in progress.
 If you forked this repository, you need to merge new changes from here to your forked ones in future.
 =====